Season 1, Episode 32

 Jeremy Pulsifer:

 Yes.
 And I find that so artfully spoken, Lorne, by your words that you just shared.
 That is something that I think is of essence.
 I think many people that are seeking acupuncture and traditional medicine think, oh, I’m about to have a procedure, I’ll do acupuncture right before.
 But really allowing the body and allowing, as you said, the nourishment of the soil, of optimizing the cellular environment and helping the body to achieve balance and to fortify where it’s deficient, that’s where the greatest success happens.
-We can’t just suddenly phase shift into optimization into an idealized state.
+We can’t just suddenly phase shift optimization into an idealized state.
 It’s a process just like over time, we choose different foods, our nutrition changes, our exercise, our breathing, our meditative endeavors.
 They’re all things that have to be done more under the aegis of slow and steady wins the race.
 And when I’ve done that with patients thinking that I was helping their physiology, and as you stated, enriching the soil, sometimes it turns into a journey of the psyche.

 And although pregnancy and the healthy gestation and the delivery of a healthy baby is the ultimate goal, we end up in this 90-day period of working on anxiety and depression, right, or my spirit is vexed.
 There has been tension between me and my life partner, or I’m working under a situation that has stretched me to the point where I can no longer hold the center.
-And I almost forget what the ultimate objective was.
+And I almost forgot what the ultimate objective was.
 And I drop into the traditional medicine of helping to balance the psyche and work with that aspect of being.
 And in more than one instance, but in the recent past, as soon as we say, okay, now we’re going to begin the process of attempting conception, 90 days later there’s an actual cycle about to be lined up for IUI perhaps, they’re already pregnant because we worked on the part of the psyche that perhaps has an equivalent importance to the physio low check, right.

 And of course we know that they’re probably woven through one another.
 And that’s one level that I think can be universally relatable.
 The second instance is some patients come in with an assuredness that they know what the outcomes are going to be, and acupuncture can take you into this exalted state of union with higher self or perhaps connectivity to the divine or perhaps just a still quietude that allows all aspects of being to be immediately accessible and understood.
 But on several occasions, people say that they fall asleep and they feel like they drift off to some unknown Shangri-La.
 And the way in which we actually surmised that that’s what’s happened is that inevitably they say, right before you came in, I snapped awake like I had dropped out of the sky into my body and woken with a start.
 And sometimes, in this one instance, the patients have visions.
 And people have come to me and said, yep, I’m going to have a girl and she’s coming and that’s happening.

 And then even though I thought there were all these obstacles or impediments, that’s what happened.
 And of course this seems spurious and intangible, but it’s pretty overwhelming when you’re directly in witness to it in the presence of that person.
-And there seems to be, at some point, access to that level of consciousness that perhaps the past, present and future are all happening with simultaneity and the places that we believe aren’t here but are somewhere else co-mingle or coexist in this current space-time that we’re walking through slowly.
+And there seems to be, at some point, access to that level of consciousness that perhaps the past, present and future are all happening with simultaneity and the places that we believe aren’t here but are somewhere else commingle or coexist in this current space-time that we’re walking through slowly.

 Lorne Brown: